Som-Energia/intercoop/README.markdown

 Some intended goals:

-- Ease extending intercooperation to new entities by sharing a common protocol,
+- Easely extend intercooperation to new entities by sharing a common protocol, so that:
-    - single implementation for our users to use services from many other entities,
+    - You implement once how your users access services provided by many other entities
-    - single implementation to offer our services to users of many other entities
+    - You implement once how to offer our services to users coming from many other entities
-- Be certain that the services request comes from the source entity
+- Be certain that the services request comes from a user of the source entity
 - Keep users in control of how and whom their personal data is transferred to
 - Still avoid the user from having to type personal data again and again